SAP-samples/teched2023-DT169/exercises/ex6/README.md

 ![image](https://github.com/SAP-samples/teched2023-DT169/assets/145970887/be92454e-9be3-4e92-ba54-b1448d40206a)

-Similarly Add another view named ‘Document View’, and select View Type as Table.
+Similarly add another view named ‘Document View’, and select View Type as **Table**.

 ![image](https://github.com/SAP-samples/teched2023-DT169/assets/145970887/eed74bd7-57be-4f7a-8fa6-14e3cb9c8065)

 Click on the **settings** icon and select all the Columns.

 You can rearrange the fields to place the Dimensions before the Measures in the Columns settings.